fuzzthink/p4-advanced-lane-lines/README.md

 To verified that the perspective transform work as expected, `src` and `dst` points are drawn onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+*Sample unwarped image with source points drawn*
 ![][img7]

-*Fig 7.
-Sample unwarped image with source points drawn*
+*Sample warped image with dest points drawn*
 ![][img8]

-*Fig 8.
-Sample warped image with dest points drawn*

 ---